Bahamas Pet Import Requirements

 Step 3: Rabies Titer (Serology) Test

 A rabies titer test is not required to enter the Bahamas from any country.
-Note that rabies titer test results or veterinary exemption letters are no substitution for proof of rabies vaccination.
+Note that rabies titer test results or veterinary exemption letters are no substitute for proof of rabies vaccination.

 Step 4: Parasite Treatments